flintlib/flint/doc/source/aprcl.rst

 .. function:: void config_gauss_init(aprcl_config conf, const fmpz_t n)

-    Compute the `s` and `R` values used in the cyclotomic primality test, `s^2 > n` and `s=\prod\limits_{\substack{q-1|R \\ q \text{ prime}}}q`.
+    Computes the `s` and `R` values used in the cyclotomic primality test, `s^2 > n` and `s=\prod\limits_{\substack{q-1|R \\ q \text{ prime}}}q`.
     Also stores factors of `R` and `s`.